jlevy/superanalyze/README.md

 It’s a good use case for this framework as it has lots of actions that do individual portions like summarizing, chunking, handling footnotes, etc, but none had been stitched together properly for a deeper analysis of document claims.

+This has let us convert PDFs and transcribe YouTube videos and then analyze them as clean Markdown with annotations.

+## Status

+New!

+We’re still experimenting with UI on visualizing them, but it seems promising.

+Factuality is a tough thing to measure, but we now have partial support for crawling all linked resources and analyzing strength of evidence.
+This part isn’t fully done yet but will be soon.

 ## Usage